 In fact, the spectrum of beliefs about what has been done and what should be done varies widely.
 I find it impossible to ascribe a certain belief that is 100% true for everyone on either the Israeli or Palestinian side.
 Before we go any further, I want to say that I am not endorsing any political stand and have deep empathy for those in the Holy Land and the diaspora who have been hurt by the situation.

 That said, this article is a look at how Israel has become a hub of innovation and how that relates to my fellow Americans back home.
 So let’s skip the political stuff and talk about the status of startups in Israel today!

 According to non-profit Startup Nation Central, there are over 5,000 startups in Israel today.
 That’s one startup per 1,500 people and twice the venture capital dollars per capita than in the U.S.

-Government-funded startup incubators and multi-national-funded startup accelerators abound.
+Government-funded startup incubators and multi-national-funded startup accelerators abound, and programs like InsideIL provide a platform to connect MBA students like myself with internships at leading Israeli startups.
 Pretty much everyone I have met here has worked with a startup in some capacity.
 This gives Israel the nickname, “Startup Nation.”